mohsenti/CrowFM/readme.md

 1 - Download Chromium Embedded Framework(CEF) and build it

-2 - Create CEFModule directory in source
+2 - Copy CEF Resources directory to CEFModule

-3 - Create OS directory in CEFModule
+3 - Copy Release/*.* to OS directory

 **note : OS directory name must be**
 * **windows for Windows**
 * **linux for linux**
 * **macos for MacOS**

-4 - Copy CEF Resources directory to CEFModule

-5 - Copy Release/*.* to OS directory

-6 - Copy libcef_dll_wrapper to OS directory
+4 - Copy libcef_dll_wrapper to OS directory

-7 - Copy include directory to CEFModule
+5 - Copy include directory to CEFModule

-8 - Copy macros.cmake to CEFModule

-9 - Using cmake to generate Makefiles
+6 - Using cmake to generate Makefiles

-10 - Using make to make executable
+7 - Using make to make executable